kusharami/quazip/README.md

-QuaZipAC is a C++ library utilizing Qt Framework QIDevice API to compress or decompress ZIP, GZ files or simple zlib streams.
+QuaZipAC is a C++ library utilizing Qt Framework QIODevice API to compress or decompress ZIP, GZ files or simple zlib streams.

 The library is based on original [QuaZIP by Sergey A. Tachenov](https://github.com/stachenov/quazip)